SathishDuraiyan/Bus-Tickect-Booking/README.md

-# 60dayschallenge
+#60DaysChallenge
-# Bus Ticket booking Problem
+#BusTicketBookingProblem

-  - Microsoft Power Bi
+-Microsoft Power BI for data analysis
-  - Figma
+-Figma for user interface creation
-  - chance of develop in react native
+-Chance of development in React Native